In this article, you will learn all about:

 How is unauthorized fraud transactions via Google *Proxima Beta happening?

 As the case with most credit cardholders in India, an OTP is required to authorize any transaction.
-However, merchants can always do a one-time verification/authentication of the card for recurring transactions like Netflix/EMI etc.
+However, merchants can always do a one-time verification/authentication of the card for recurring transactions like Netflix/EMI, etc.

-Once done, the transactions would happen without OTP as it happens for postpaid mobile bills or rented furniture or Netflix etc. This verification/authentication of the card is done by debiting Rs 1 and crediting it back to the user.
+Once done, the transactions would happen without OTP as it happens for postpaid mobile bills or rented furniture or Netflix, etc. This verification/authentication of the card is done by debiting Rs 1 and crediting it back to the user.

-This merchant – Google *Proxima Beta – is doing the verification/authentication of the card to deduct the money without OTP as it’s first step.
+This merchant – Google *Proxima Beta – is doing the verification/authentication of the card to deduct the money without OTP as it’s the first step.

 Now I find Google to blame here.
 How can they allow such verification/authentication of the card without the customer’s consent?
 I don’t even use Google Play Store for Apps.
 I have an iPhone.
 So this fraud can happen with anyone.

-As you can see in the below screenshot, I got a message at 7.30 AM in the morning regarding this Rs 1 transaction with description GOOGLE *TEMPORARY HOLD.
+As you can see in the below screenshot, I got a message at 7.30 AM in the morning regarding this Rs 1 transaction with the description GOOGLE *TEMPORARY HOLD.
 This is the verification/authentication of the card message.